GreptimeTeam/docs/docs/v0.4/en/user-guide/operations/tracing.md

 [Jaeger](https://www.jaegertracing.io/) is an open source, end-to-end distributed tracing system, originally developed and open sourced by Uber.
 Its goal is to help developers monitor and debug the request flow in complex microservice architectures.

-Jaeger supports grpc-based OTLP protocol, so GreptimeDB can export trace data to Jaeger.
+Jaeger supports gRPC-based OTLP protocol, so GreptimeDB can export trace data to Jaeger.
 The following tutorial shows you how to deploy and use Jaeger to track GreptimeDB.

 ### Step 1: Deploy Jaeger